 NEW Sport shrimp harvesters must record their catch on a paper permit.
 The no-cost Southeast Sport Shrimp Permit is available online at the ADF&G Store.
 The shrimp harvest, location, and number of pots pulled must be recorded each day, and the permit must be returned to ADF&G or reported online at the end of the year.

 Residents of Yukon Territory in Canada may purchase an annual Alaska sport fishing license for the same price that Alaska residents pay.
 However, Yukoners are not Alaska residents, so Yukoners must comply with the non-resident regulations such as number of shellfish pots, shellfish bag limits, and king salmon bag and annual limits.
 The Yukoner license is available from license vendors in Whitehorse, Haines, and Skagway.

 Alaska residents under 18 years old do not need a sport fishing license.
 Non-Alaska residents under 16 years old do not need a sport fishing license.

-Chilkat River king salmon abundance in salt water is very low, so retention of king salmon will not allowed in the Haines and Skagway area from April 1-December 31, 2018.
+Chilkat River king salmon abundance in salt water is very low, so retention of king salmon is not allowed in the Haines and Skagway area from April 1-December 31, 2018.
 Chilkat Inlet is closed to king salmon sport fishing April 1-June 30.

-Despite fishery closures in 2017, Chilkat River king salmon inriver abundance was 1,300 large fish, which is well below the goal range of 1,850 to 3,600 large fish.
+Despite fishery restrictions in 2017, Chilkat River king salmon inriver abundance was 1,300 large fish, which is well below the goal range of 1,850 to 3,600 large fish.
 Most wild king salmon runs in Southeast Alaska were very weak in 2017.
 We expect Chilkat River king salmon run to be smaller than the escapement goal again in 2018.